📅 Last Updated: March 13, 2026 | New startups added weekly

 6. Cold Calling Success Rate Is Only 2%

-For comparison, cold email campaigns achieve success rates around 8.5%—more than four times higher.
-This doesn’t mean abandoning cold calls entirely, but rather integrating them into a multi-channel approach where they complement other tactics.
+The average cold calling success rate hovers around 2%.
+For comparison, HubSpot’s 2025 State of Cold Calling Report found cold email campaigns achieve success rates around 8.5% — more than four times higher.
+This doesn’t mean abandoning cold calls, but rather integrating them into a multi-channel approach where they complement other tactics.

 7. 5–10 Minutes to Persuade in Cold Calls

-Sales professionals typically have 5-10 minutes during a cold call to make their case and convince prospects.
-This narrow window demands concise messaging, strong value propositions, and the ability to quickly identify and address prospect pain points.
+Sales professionals typically have just 5–10 minutes to make their case during a cold call.
+This narrow window demands concise messaging, a sharp value proposition, and the ability to quickly identify and address prospect pain points.

 8. The Need for More than 10 Calls Daily